igorandrejic99/RockPaperScissorsLizardSpock/README.md

 ### CI Pipeline (GitHub Actions)
 1. **Build** - Builds the application.
 2. **Test** - Executes unit and integration tests within the pipeline.
+The CI pipeline in GitHub Actions is an automated workflow that ensures code quality by building the application and running all unit and integration tests each time code is pushed on main branch, helping catch errors early and maintain a stable codebase.

 ## Development Notes